28 million people do not have access to water in Indonesia, we are changing that#WATERFORLIFE

-Act to offer solutions to help villages access to water!
+Access to water!
+Act with us to offer solutions to help villages in rural areas!

 Background of this Vital program leading by the Fair Future Foundation

-Water supply and sanitation in Indonesia is characterised by poor levels of access and service quality.
-Over 40 million people lack access to an improved water source and more than 110 million of the country’s 260 million population has no access to improved sanitation.
 Only about 2% of people have access to sewerage in urban areas; this is one of the lowest in the world among middle-income countries.
-Water pollution is widespread in Bali and Java.
+Water pollution is widespread in Sumba where wer are working, but also in Bali and Java.
 Women in Jakarta report spending US$11 per month on boiling water, implying a significant burden for the poor.

 The estimated level of public investment of only US$2 per capita a year was insufficient to expand services significantly and to properly maintain assets.
 Furthermore, policy responsibilities are fragmented between different Ministries.
 Since decentralisation was introduced in Indonesia in 2001 local governments (districts) have gained responsibility for water supply and sanitation.
 However, this has so far not translated into an improvement of access or service quality, mainly because devolution of responsibilities has not been followed by adequate fund channelling mechanisms to carry out this responsibility.
 Local utilities remain weak.